 Kaha Mohamed Aden’s most relevant public appearances include keynote addresses at the Padiglione d’arte contemporanea in Milan in 2003, the University of Warwick and the University of Oxford in 2011, the Symposium ‘Postcolonial Italy: Between Assimilation and Integration’ organised by Flinders University and the Australasian Centre for Italian Studies in 2016, and the Italienisches Kulturinstitut Stuttgart in 2019.
 She was Honorary Research Associate at the Australasian Centre for Italian Studies in 2016.

-Compiled by Simone Brioni (Stony Brook, NY)
+Compiled by Simone Brioni (New York)

 Dalmar.
 La disfavola degli elefanti (Milan: Unicopli, 2019)